 Internship Opportunities at MHLAC

 MHLAC strives to protect and advance the rights of persons with mental health issues through advocacy, litigation, education, and systemic projects.
-The priority areas of focus at this time are family law; school exclusion and discipline; health care reform; due process rights for persons in psychiatric facilities; mental health care for prisoners; emergency room mistreatment; employment discrimination issues; and access to state services.
-Interns have the opportunity to do legal and factual research and writing, and attend meetings and court or administrative proceedings related to current projects and cases.
+The priority areas of focus at this time are family law; school exclusion and discipline; health care reform; due process rights for persons in psychiatric facilities; mental health care for persons in jail; emergency room mistreatment; employment discrimination issues; and access to state services.
+Interns have the opportunity to do legal and factual research and writing and attend meetings, court or administrative proceedings related to current projects and cases.

 2014 Summer Internships Are Now Closed to New Applicants

-Summer interns are full-time interns for at least 10 weeks in the summer.
-Students will receive a stipend from the MHLAC Hennessey Fund in an amount to be determined depending on the number of interns hired (likely $1500 to $2000).
+Law students are considered for summer internships; a full-time internship experience for a minimum of 10 weeks each summer.
+Students will receive a stipend from the MHLAC Hennessey Internship Fund in an amount to be determined depending on the number of interns hired as well as other funding considerations (such as students who receive funding via work study or public interest grants).

-To apply, please send resume and cover letter to: Miriam Ruttenberg, Esq. at firstname.lastname@example.org and please specify whether you are seeking a full-time summer or semester internship or a part-time semester internship.
+To apply, please send resume and cover letter to: Megan Mauskapf, Esq. at email@example.com and please specify whether you are seeking a full-time summer or semester internship or a part-time semester internship.